dwursteisen/wordpress-petition-plugins/readme.txt

 === WordPress Petition Plugin ===
 Contributors: pishmishy
 Donate link: http://www.freecharity.org.uk/wordpress-petition-plugin/
-Tags: petition, comments
-Requires at least: 2.3
+Tags: petition, comments, activism, politics, campaign Requires at least: 2.3
 Tested up to: 2.3
 Stable tag: 1.0.1

-Runs a simple web and e-mail based petition through your WordPress based site or blog.
+Run a simple web and e-mail based petition through WordPress.

+== Description ==

+The plugin allows you to run a single petition through your WordPress installation.
+The petition appears on a page or post in WordPress.
+Upon submitting their details the user is sent an e-mail, prompting them to confirm their signature.
+The may can leave an optional comment if required.
+Details of signatories can be exported when the petition is complete.

 == Installation ==